widgetti/solara/solara/examples/README.md

     $ cd solara
     $ flit install --pth-file --deps develop --extras server,examples
+    $ pip install watchdog  # to get hot reloading

 Now you can edit the source code in the git repository, without having to reinstall it.

+### Running Solara in dev mode

+By passing the `--dev` flag, solara enters "dev" mode, which makes it friendlier for development

+    $ solara run myscript.py --dev

+Now, if the Solara source code is edited, the server will automatically restart.
+Also, this enabled the `--mode=development` which will:

+   * Load non-minified JS/CSS to make debugging easier
+   * Follow symlinks for the nbextensions, enabling the use of widget libraries in development mode.

+### Reloading of .vue files

+The solara server automatically watches all `.vue` files that are used by vue templates (there are some used in solara.components for example).
+When a `.vue` file is saved, the widgets get updated automatically, without needing a page reload, aiding rapid development.

+## Contributing

+If you plan to contribute, also run the following:

+    $ pre-commit install

+This will cause a test of linters/formatters and mypy to run so the code is in good quality before you git commit.

+    $ playwright install

+This will install playwright, for when you want to run the integration tests.

+### Test suite

+If you want to run the unit tests (quick run when doing development, or when you do test driven development)

+    $ py.test tests/unit

+If you want to run the integration tests (uses playwright to open a browser to test the live server with a real browser)

+    $ py.test tests/integration

+Pass the `--headed` flag to see what is going on, [or check out the docs](https://playwright.dev/python/docs/intro)

 # FAQ